wearebraid/braid-wp-starter/wp-content/themes/cm-starter/cornerstone/README.md

 - [ ] Uncheck Organize Uploads by Year and Month
 - [ ] Change Permalink structure
 - [ ] Uncheck "Organize my uploads into month and year based folders"
+- [ ] If on CloudWays, set up deployApplication.php